Sustainsys/Saml2/doc/Configuration.md

 The url where the identity provider listens for incoming logout requests and responses.
-To enable single logout behaviour there must also be a service certificate configured in AuthServices as all logout messages must be signed.
+To enable single logout behaviour there must also be a service certificate configured in Saml2 as all logout messages must be signed.

 #### `allowUnsolicitedAuthnResponse` Attribute
 *Attribute of the [`<add>`](#add-identityprovider-element) element*